News & Events

 As part of an evidence gathering exercise ahead of Abstraction Reform, the Environment Agency have recently contracted a consortium of consultants, led by CEH to carry out a systematic evidence review to collate and summarise investigations into the effect and impact of artificial alteration of flow on the ecology in British rivers.

 To ensure that we are taking into account the most up to date evidence currently available, we are seeking any unpublished reports or studies that may have been undertaken that include an element of ecological appraisal / study of ecological data to determine the impact of artificial flow alteration on river ecology.

 Many of the method statements have been updated, particularly the biological method statements.
 These are filed under the Resources section which displays the documents in date order (most recent first), or you can use the tick box search on the left of the window when you are in the Resources section.
-The most recent uploads to the Resources section are also listed below.

 Phase 3 of the review of environmental standards is now complete (06/11/2013).
 This incorporates: